SAT Math Test

 A Brief Note about the SAT Test Math Section

 But seriously though, the SAT does not cover advanced stochastic calculus and they are certainly not going to ask you for the natural log of pi.
 If you understand some basic rules of algebra, geometry and trigonometry and you follow our tips and advice for identifying the test’s “tricks,” you will do quite well.
 And if you do happen to struggle with trig, you can still do well enough to attend any number of fine 4-year schools.
 Remember, this is not graded like a typical school test.
-The average student, after all, will score around 1000 on the 1600 scale.
+The average student, after all, will only score around 1050 on the 1600 scale.

 So What Exactly is Covered?